alexeyraspopov/flux-guidelines/CoreConcepts.md

 persisted.
 List of actions may be used for several techniques that barely possible to be implemented outside of the pattern.
-For example, when a system failure is observed it can be reported with a list of actions so it can be treated as a list of steps to reproduce the failure in different environment.
+For example, when a system failure is observed it can be reported with a list of actions so it can be treated as a list of steps to reproduce the failure in a different environment.

 ## Deterministic UI state

 Concepts described above introduces the way to compute a particular state of the UI based on a list of actions happened in the system.
-This creates huge difference from MVC where you would need to perform some scenario in the way to get a needed state, where in Flux it happens by a straightforward operation on data.
+This creates a huge difference from MVC where you would need to perform some scenario in the way to get a needed state, where in Flux it happens by a straightforward operation on data.